liu-xueyang/liu-xueyang.github.io/_pages/about.md

   - /about.html
 ---

 Hi there, thanks for visiting my space, this is xueyang!
-I'm a fourth-year CS PhD student at Georgia Institute of Technology, exploring the intersection of design, wellbeing, and social equity/justice, and what it means to be human through digital systems.
+I'm a fourth-year CS PhD student at Georgia Institute of Technology, exploring the intersection of design, wellbeing, social equity/justice, and what it means to be human through digital systems.
 I'm a member of tandem lab and advised by Dr. [Neha Kumar](https://www.nehakumar.org).

 Before starting my PhD, I worked at SambaNova Systems as a hardware engineer (2020 - 2021).
 I received Bachelor's degree in Computer Engineering from University of Michigan and Shanghai Jiao Tong University in 2020.